Figure

 Polarization qubits suffer rapid decoherence in optical fibers due to birefringence, polarization-mode dispersion, and mechanical stress — effects that fluctuate unpredictably over km-scale links.
 Time-bin encoding eliminates these issues because both temporal modes traverse the same fiber path and experience identical polarization evolution.
 This makes time-bin qubits the preferred encoding for deployed fiber-based quantum networks, QKD systems, and long-distance quantum teleportation, where stability over hours to days is required without active polarization compensation.

-• Franson interferometry using time-bin entangled photon pairs demonstrated violation of Bell inequalities over 50 km of fiber (Brendel et al. 1999).
+• Franson interferometry using time-bin entangled photon pairs demonstrated violation of Bell inequalities

-• Time-bin encoding adopted in commercial QKD systems (ID Quantique, Toshiba) operating over 100+ km fiber links.
+• Time-bin encoding adopted in commercial QKD systems (ID Quantique, Toshiba) operating over 100+ km fiber links

-• Compatible with integrated photonic circuits: on-chip time-bin sources and interferometers demonstrated in silicon photonics.
+• Compatible with integrated photonic circuits: on-chip time-bin sources and interferometers demonstrated in silicon photonics

 Key Metrics